 Merit Systems Protection Board Appeals Attorneys

-The Merit Systems Protection Board, or MSPB, is an independent federal agency that has jurisdiction over a several matters affecting federal employees including:
+The Merit Systems Protection Board, or MSPB, is an independent federal agency that has jurisdiction over several matters affecting federal employees, including:

 - Appeals of adverse actions taken against federal employees including removals from federal service, demotions, and suspensions of more than 14 days;